 Customer.io pricing: Starts at $100/month for up to 5,000 subscribers & 1,000,000 emails/month.

 Customer.io takes a modern approach to drip campaigns.
-While many platforms rely heavily on time-based sequences, Customer.io builds around an event-based architecture instead, responding to user behaviors as they happen.
+While many platforms rely heavily on time-based sequences, Customer.io builds around an event-based architecture instead, responding to user behaviors as they happen to deliver the right message at the right moment.

 The flexible data integrations are also impressive.
 Their RESTful API email automation and third-party extensions make it simple to pull information from multiple sources.
 The visual workflow builder handles complex sequences with conditional branching and dynamic personalization in an intuitive way.